-- opinion.
-This process ensures that rigorous discussion and consideration is given to alternative options in arriving at the best option. - 171.
+- 214. The AUASB does not operate as a consensus body in its formal decision-making.
+AUASB members who disagree with a standard are required to explain why they have a dissenting opinion.
+This process ensures that rigorous discussion and consideration is given to alternative options in arriving at the best option. - 215.
 While AUASB members may ask that their dissenting views on a particular standard be recorded in the minutes of meetings of the AUASB, such views are not published in the explanatory material accompanying the resultant standard.